description:

 develop a new instrument

 for the creation of experimental music theater.
-This environment
+Inspired by our

 uses a portable “table-top” construction to integrate audio, video,